Exact minimum number of bits to stabilize a linear system: Conclusion

 \section{Conclusion}

-We studied control of stochastic linear systems over noiseless, time-invariant, rate-constrained communication links, and we showed that conveying $\lfloor a\rfloor + 1$ distinct values is necessary and sufficient to achieve $\beta$-moment stability, where $a$ is defined in \eqref{eq:avec}, provided that the independent additive noises have bounded $\alpha$ moments, for some $\alpha > \beta$. \thmref{thm:main}, which is the main technical result of the paper, proposes and analyses a time-varying strategy to achieve stability of a scalar system under this minimum communication requirement.
+This paper studies the minimum number of bits necessary and sufficient for stability, when fixed-rate quantizers are used, and proves that conveying $\lfloor a\rfloor + 1$ distinct values is necessary and sufficient to achieve $\beta$-moment stability, where $a$ is defined in \eqref{eq:avec}, provided that the independent additive noises have bounded $\alpha$ moments, for some $\alpha > \beta$. \thmref{thm:main}, which is the main technical result of the paper, proposes and analyses a time-varying strategy to achieve stability of a scalar system under this minimum communication requirement.
 We use probabilistic arguments to show this result. \thmref{thm:mainc} shows a matching converse (impossibility) result, attesting that no strategy can achieve stability with a lower amount of communication.
 We use information-theoretic arguments to show this result. \thmref{thm:weak} relaxes the assumptions of \thmref{thm:mainc}, and shows, using a purely probabilistic argument, that $\lceil a\rceil$ distinct messages are necessary for stability even in the absence of additive noise.
 Generalizations to constant-length time delays, communication channels with packet drops, dependent noise, and vector systems are presented in \thmref{thm:main3}, \thmref{thm:main4}, \thmref{thm:dependent}, \thmref{thm:main5}, respectively.

 In \cite{ranade2018unboundedArxiv}, we applied a similar strategy to stabilize a system with random gain $a$ (which is constant in the present paper) using finitely many bits at each time step.